brainworxx/kreXX-TYPO3-Extension/Documentation/WhatDoesItDo/Index.rst

     - Dumping of private properties
     - Dumping of traversable data
     - Dumping of getter method data
+    - Dumping of class metadata like interfaces, traits, class comments, inheritance.
     - Configurable debug callbacks, which will be called on objects (if present).
 The output will then be dumped.
     - Analysis of the methods of objects (comments, where declared, parameters).
 Comment dumping supports :literal:`{@inheritdoc}`.
     - Output is draggable and has a closing button.